-The intent of the Graduate Student Emergency Fund is to provide financial assistance to degree-seeking graduate students who, due to circumstances beyond their control, have suffered an unforeseen, acute, and temporary crisis that causes a financial hardship.
+The intent of the Graduate Student Emergency Fund is to help alleviate unexpected financial hardships of degree seeking graduate students that would, otherwise, delay their ability to obtain their degree.
+The reason for the assistance must be due to an unforeseen, acute, and temporary circumstance beyond their control (i.e., unexpected job loss, medical emergency, etc.).
 The fund supports the needs of full-time graduate students who are enrolled and registered at the time of the request or during fall and spring semesters if the request is made during a summer term in which the student is not registered.
 Full-time status is nine hours per semester during the academic year and six hours during the summer semester.
 The fund cannot be used to support a student before enrollment and registration or beyond graduation.

 AWARD AMOUNT: Applicants may apply for up to $2,000 per request for a maximum of $4,000 per fiscal year.
 The reason for subsequent requests must be different from the previous request.
 The lifetime maximum students may receive is $6,000.

 AWARD PROCESSING PROCEDURE: When the award is processed, the funds are first applied to any outstanding balance in the awardee’s student account.
 The funds are awarded as a scholarship, through financial aid, even though they are considered “emergency assistance”.
 If the awardee has direct deposit set up with Student Accounts, the award will be deposited into that account.
 If not, a check will be mailed to the awardee’s permanent address.

 APPLICATION PROCESS: The Graduate Student Emergency Fund application must be completed and submitted by the student in GradStatus.
 The applicant must demonstrate, in the “Situation” section of the application, that the need is not an ongoing financial hardship and was caused by an unforeseen, acute emergency situation.